 Local JBLM publications are issued in the form of circulars, pamphlets, regulations, staff memorandums, supplements and policy statements and should be reviewed every 18 months.
 All publications need to be reviewed and updated when there has been a change of command at the Joint Base Garrison, I Corps and 62nd Airlift Wing-level.
-Current approved JBLM and local publications and forms can be found here on the JBLM Publications and Forms intranet page and requires CAC access.
-For any questions, call the JBLM Forms and Publications Manager at 253-967-1961.
+Current approved JBLM and local publications and forms can be found by visiting the ✪ JBLM Publications and Forms intranet page and requires CAC access.
+For any questions, call 253-967-1961.

 This office provides incoming and outgoing official mail and distribution services to units/organizations.
 Services provided are sorting mail and distribution, delivering and distributing mail, processing accountable mail and metering of outgoing official mail.
-The Lewis Main/Lewis North mail distribution center is located in Building 4171, West Way Boulevard.
-Hours of operation are 7:15 a.m. to 4:10 p.m., Monday to Friday.
+The Lewis Main/Lewis North mail distribution center is located in Building 4171, West Way Blvd.
+Hours of operation are 7:15 a.m. to 4:10 p.m. weekdays.
 Mail and distribution is delivered to offices and units throughout the installation from 8:15 a.m. to 2 p.m. daily.
 Cut-off time for processing Federal Express is 2 p.m., and U.S. Postal Service is 3:30 p.m.
-McChord Field mail distribution center is located in Building 735 Jackson Blvd.
-Hours of operation are 7 a.m. to 4:30 p.m.
-Monday to Friday.
+McChord Field mail distribution center is located in Building 735 on Jackson Blvd.
+Hours of operation are 7 a.m. to 4:30 p.m. weekdays.

-Mail class training for Unit Mail Room (UMR) program is provided on first Friday of every month at 9 a.m.
-Installation Support Modules (ISM) can also be requested for approval by submitting the request form.
-The form can be obtained at this address: https://ism.army.mil
+Mail class training for Unit Mail Room program is provided on first Friday of every month at 9 a.m.
+Installation Support Modules can also be requested for approval by submitting the request form.
+The form can be obtained by visiting: ✪ https://ism.army.mil

 The purpose of military correspondence is to create a standard of acceptance for written communication in the Army.
 Army Regulation 25-50, Preparing and Managing Correspondence, provides clear instructions for the preparation of all correspondence.
 It also reduces the time needed for training in this area, reduces the cost of preparing correspondence, and standardizes the preparation and distribution of correspondence.
 Additionally I Corps SM 1-2, Staff Procedures and Communications Control, found here, provides local guidance for correspondence preparation, staff actions and Information Management within I Corps.